nethesis/windmill/windmill/README.md

 After provisioning, check if services is correctly configured
 - `systemctl status windmill` (for the openvpn server)
 - `systemctl status caddy-windmill` (for the caddy web server)
+- `systemctl status ronzinante` (for the ronzinante REST API server)
+- `systemctl status keyholder-agent` (for the keyholder ssh agent)
+- `systemctl status keyholder-proxy`  (for the keyholder ssh proxy)